NextronSystems/nextron-helper-scripts/thor-seed/README.md

 ### Issue with Live Response Session in Microsoft Defender ATP

 There are some pitfalls that I'd like to highlight when running THOR in live response sessions.
 The first problem is the different command line.
-All parameters for THOR Seed have to be passed as string of a seperate parameter of the tool "run".
+All parameters for THOR Seed have to be passed as string of a separate parameter of the tool "run".

 ```console
 run thor-seed.ps1 -parameters "-CustomUrl https://my.server.local/share/thor-pack.zip"